History of Warren Buffett in Timeline

 September 15, 2012: Completion of Radiation Treatment

-On September 15, 2012, Warren Buffett announced that he had completed a full 44-day radiation treatment cycle.
+On September 15, 2012, Warren Buffett announced that he had completed the full 44-day radiation treatment cycle, saying "it's a great day for me" and "I am so glad to say that's over".

-At the Berkshire shareholders meeting in May 2013, Warren Buffett explained that he did not expect to "move the needle" at Berkshire with newspaper acquisitions, but he anticipates an annual return of 10 percent.
+At the Berkshire shareholders meeting in May 2013, Warren Buffett explained that he did not expect newspaper acquisitions to "move the needle" at Berkshire but anticipated an annual return of 10 percent.

-On July 18, 2013, Interim publisher James W. Hopson announced that the Press of Atlantic City would be sold to Buffett's BH Media Group by ABARTA.
+On July 18, 2013, it was announced that the Press of Atlantic City would be sold to Warren Buffett's BH Media Group by ABARTA.

 As of September 2013, Warren Buffett's net worth had risen to $58.5 billion.